2018 marked the bicentenary of the foundation of the largest and oldest surviving convict women's site in Australia: the Parramatta Female Factory.

 Day of dedication, commemoration and celebration

-Hear the stories: Female Factory 200th Anniversary Podcast
+Hear the stories: Female Factory 200th Anniversary Podcast - 2018 Governor Macquarie laid the foundation stone - 2021 the women occupied the factory.

 City of Parramatta Archivist Michelle Goodman interviews local Parramatta historian Anne Mathews, who talks about the experiences of the first women of the Female Factory.
 Transcripts are available here.